 Scholar, Temple University

-Professor of American Studies at Temple University, Philip Yannella’s book, The Other Carl Sandburg, was released in 1996.
-This book delves into Sandburg’s most politically active years, from his days working with the Social Democratic Party in Wisconsin to his experiences covering WWI and the Bolshevik Revolution.
-It includes detailed information about the resulting investigations into Sandburg’s personal and professional activities by the government’s Military Intelligence Division and the impact that it had on his writing career.
+Professor of American Studies at Temple University, Philip Yannella is the author of The Other Carl Sandburg, released in 1996.
+The book delves into Sandburg’s most politically active years, from his days working with the Social Democratic Party in Wisconsin to his experiences covering WWI and the Bolshevik Revolution.
+It includes detailed information about the resulting investigations into Sandburg’s personal and professional activities by the government’s Military Intelligence Division and their impact on his writing career.

 Yevgeny Yevtushenko